technikhil314/auto-badger/README.md

 <br/>

 ## Announcements
+- 08 Nov 2020
+   1. Added -p option for passing custom path to your markdown
 - 01 Nov 2020
   1. Using meow and update notifier
   2. Removing accidentally added npm package.
 A total blunder :(